Member Organizations

 Code of Ethics for Professional Accountants

-The Accountants Act 2010 requires the Botswana Institute of Charted Accountants (BICA) to establish a Code of Ethics for professional accountants that is aligned with the IESBA Code of Ethics.
-The institute reports that the 2020 International Code of Ethics was adopted as issued by the IESBA.
+The Accountants Act, 2010, as amended, requires the Botswana Institute of Chartered Accountants (BICA) to establish a Code of Ethics for professional accountants that is aligned with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA).

-BICA’s activities are subject to the oversight of the Botswana Accountancy Oversight Authority (BAOA) in accordance with the Financial Reporting Act 2010.
-The Act states that the BAOA may adopt and issue ethics standards.
-The BAOA adopted the Code of Ethics as issued by the IESBA once it was operational in 2016.
+BICA’s activities are subject to the oversight of the Botswana Accountancy Oversight Authority (BAOA) in accordance with the Financial Reporting Act, 2010, as amended.
+The Act authorizes BAOA to adopt and issue ethics standards for the profession, including auditors and audit firms under its regulatory remit.
+BAOA applies the Code as issued by IESBA.

 Current Status: Adopted